First Year Care of Your NUC

-European Foulbrood (EFB) above.
+European Foulbrood (EFB) shown in picture.
 EFB used to just “go away” on its own; our current strain doesn’t.
 Treat with oxytetracycline — a natural antibiotic.
 Oxytet now requires a veterinary prescription, but any professional beekeeper will likely have some on hand.

 Another brood disease is Chalkbrood (a fungal disease):

 Chalkbrood produces distinctive, two-toned hard “mummies” in the combs.